bigdatagenomics/adam/docs/cli/overview.rst

-Running ADAM’s command line tools
+Running ADAM's command line tools
 =================================

 In addition to being used as an API for `building